-Another similar website you can try is fakeflighttickets.com.
-It generates a fake Expedia booking using the details of a genuine flight and then downloads a PDF of the booking confirmation to your device.
+Another similar tool you can try is fakeflighttickets.com.
+It generates a fake Expedia booking for free using the details of a genuine flight and then downloads a PDF of the booking confirmation to your device.
 It also sends you an e-mail with the same PDF attached.

 We also personally tested this tool and found it very useful for generating fake bookings quickly.